Late Pleistocene: Far East

-The very first human habitation in the Japanese archipelago has been traced to prehistoric times between 40,000 BC and 30,000 BC.
+The topography and geography of Asia were subject to frequent changes such as the creation of land bridges when sea levels dropped which helped with the expansion and migration of human populations.
+The first human habitation in the Japanese archipelago has been traced to prehistoric times between 40,000 BC and 30,000 BC.
 The earliest fossils are radiocarbon dated to c.
 35,000 BC.
+An archeological record of Neanderthals has been found in Asia along with records of two other hominin populations, the Denisovans and Homo floresiensis.

-Japan was once linked to the Asian mainland by land bridges via Hokkaido and Sakhalin Island to the north, but was unconnected at this time when the main islands of Hokkaido, Honshu, Kyushu and Shikoku were all separate entities.
+Japan was once linked to the Asian mainland by land bridges via Hokkaido and Sakhalin Island to the north but was unconnected at this time when the main islands of Hokkaido, Honshu, Kyushu and Shikoku were all separate entities.

 North America

+Human migrations happened during this time with people coming in from Eurasia.
 From about 28 ka, there were migrations across the Bering land bridge from Siberia to Alaska.
 The people became the Native Americans.
 It is believed that the original tribes subsequently moved down to Central and South America under pressure from later migrations.

 In the North American land mammal age scale, the Rancholabrean spans the time from c.
 240,000 years ago to c.
 11,000 years ago.
-It is named after the Rancho La Brea fossil site in California, characterised by extinct forms of bison in association with other Pleistocene species such as the mammoth.
+It is named after the Rancho La Brea fossil site in California, characterized by extinct forms of bison in association with other Pleistocene species such as the mammoth.

+During the Late Pleistocene about 35 genera of megafauna went extinct including species such as mastodons, saber-toothed cats and giant ground sloths.
+Some other species went extinct in North America but not globally. it is still heavily debated what caused the extinctions.

-Bison occidentalis and Bison antiquus, an extinct subspecies of the smaller present-day bison, survived the Late Pleistocene period, between about 12 and 11 ka ago.
-Clovis peoples depended on these bison as their major food source.
+Bison occidentalis and Bison antiquus, an extinct relative of the smaller present-day American bison, survived the late Pleistocene period, between about 12 and 11 ka ago.
+Clovis people depended on these bison as their major food source.
 Earlier kills of camels, horses, and muskoxen found at Wally's beach were dated to 13.1–13.3 ka B.P.

 South America

+Over 50 genera (~ 83%) of megafauna in South and North America went extinct during the Pleistocene.
+Most mega mammals (>1000kg) and large mammals (>40kg) went extinct by the end of the Late Pleistocene.
+During this period there was a major cooling event called the Younger Dryas and the Clovis culture of capturing game became more prominent.
+Diverse factors such as climate change may have triggered this extinction but it's still in debate what the major factors were.

+The Late Pleistocene saw a change in the use of coastal resources and advancements in marine technology.
+The reasons for these changes have not been confirmed; various triggering mechanisms have been theorized such as climate change, the arrival of new people, or the struggle for resources.

-The South American land mammal age Lujanian corresponds with the Late Pleistocene.
+The South American land mammal age, the Lujanian, corresponds with the late Pleistocene.
+The Lujanian is a geologic period from 0.8 - 0.11Ma specifically for prehistoric South American fauna.